sydasif/ansible-networking-lab/README.md

 ### Ansible networking modules

 A module is a reusable script that Ansible runs on either locally or remotely.
 A module provides a defined interface, accepts arguments and returns information to Ansible in JSON string to stdout.
-By default ansible uses command module.
-For example:-
+By default, Ansible uses a command module.
+Ansible network modules example:-

 1. ios_command
 2. ios_config